harelba/serium/docs/README.md

 Run `make test` to run tests.

-Run `make upload-to-testpypy` to upload to test pypi repository.
-Note that you'll have to change the versions in setup.py every time you do an upload, since it cannot override existing versions.
+Run `make prepare-dist` to Prepare the distribution packages.
+Make sure to change the versions in setup.py before doing it.

+Run `make upload-to-testpypy` to upload to the *test* pypi repository.